Walter-0/shoop-da-woop/README.md

 ## Unsolved Problems
-- No Images: Finding a reliable source of artist images was difficult, and because of that, there are currently no images displayed in the app.
 - No Mobile Design: This app needs to be redesigned in order to allow for an enjoyable experience on mobile devices.
 - API Calls Too Slow: The HTTP requests for artist and genre data take several seconds and reduce the fluidity of the experience.
 Rate limits of the HTTP requests currently prevent the app from being used by multiple users simultaneously.